andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 <div class="tenor-gif-embed mb-3" data-postid="7754384" data-share-method="host" data-aspect-ratio="2.38095" data-width="100%"><a href="https://tenor.com/view/twister-nature-philip-seymour-hoffman-gif-7754384">Twister Nature GIF</a>from <a href="https://tenor.com/search/twister-gifs">Twister GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 <h4 class="article-subheader">Well, We've Come This Far</h4>
-When I get back to LaGayle's after the day's skiing I pull the video back up.
-I want to watch it start to finish to see what I'd be getting myself into should I choose to accept the mission.
+When I return to LaGayle's after the day's skiing I pull the video back up.
+I want to watch it start to finish to see what I'd be getting myself into.

 A split second into the video I realize that I *have* to say yes.
 The unmistakable, mesmerizing contralto of Patsy Cline singing *Walkin' After